neobits/KompactGE/README.md

 # KompactGE

-This game engine is an exercise based on Create a Game Engine series from Sergiu Craitoiu.
+This game engine is an exercise based on Create a Game Engine series from Sergiu Craitoiu, and was done in late 2015.

-The project can be seen as a "marter class" on computer game engine programming, so no added features or code.
+The project should be seen as a "marter class" on computer game engine programming, so no added features or code.

 ## References